Parth-Srivastava-bithub/UniNotes/DBMS/unit5.md

     └── Oracle’s Real-Time Query Execution
 ```

 ### **Concurrency Control**
-Concurrency control ensures that multiple transactions execute simultaneously without conflicts and maintain data consistency.
-It prevents issues like lost updates, dirty reads, and uncommitted dependency problems.
+Concurrency control ensures that multiple database transactions can happen simultaneously without causing issues like data inconsistency, lost updates, or dirty reads.
+This is crucial for systems where many users access and modify the database at the same time.

 #### **Problems in Concurrency**:
-1. **Lost Update**: Two transactions overwrite each other’s changes.
+1. **Lost Update**: When two transactions try to update the same data, the changes of one are overwritten by the other.
-2. **Dirty Read**: A transaction reads uncommitted changes of another.
+2. **Dirty Read**: A transaction reads data that has been changed by another transaction but not committed yet.
-3. **Uncommitted Dependency**: A transaction depends on uncommitted changes.
+3. **Uncommitted Dependency**: A transaction depends on data that hasn’t been finalized yet by another transaction.

 ---

 ### **Locking Techniques for Concurrency Control**
-Locks prevent conflicts by controlling access to data.
+Locks are used to control access to data.
+By using different lock types, we can prevent multiple transactions from causing conflicts.

 #### **Types of Locks**:
-1. **Binary Locks**:
-   - Data can either be locked or unlocked.
-   - Example: If T1 locks a row, T2 must wait.
-2. **Shared and Exclusive Locks**:
-   - **Shared Lock**: Multiple transactions can read but not write.
+1. **Shared Lock**: Multiple transactions can read the data, but no transaction can modify it.
-   - **Exclusive Lock**: Only one transaction can read or write.
+2. **Exclusive Lock**: Only one transaction can read or write to the data at a time.

 #### **Two-Phase Locking Protocol (2PL)**:
-1. **Growing Phase**: Transaction acquires locks.
+- In **Growing Phase**, transactions acquire locks.
-2. **Shrinking Phase**: Transaction releases locks.
+- In **Shrinking Phase**, they release locks.
+  This ensures no conflicting access happens while data is being updated.

-#### Example:
+#### **Deadlock Handling**:
-- T1 locks Account A → T2 waits.
-- T1 releases lock → T2 executes.
+Deadlock occurs when two transactions are waiting for each other to release locks, causing a standstill.
+Systems handle this by either detecting and resolving the deadlock or aborting one transaction.

 ---

 ### **Time Stamping Protocols for Concurrency Control**
-Each transaction is assigned a unique timestamp to determine execution order.
+Each transaction is assigned a unique timestamp that determines its order of execution.
+This helps in maintaining a sequence of actions.

 #### **Rules**:
-1. **Read Rule**: A transaction can only read data if its timestamp is greater than the last write timestamp.
+1. **Read Rule**: A transaction can read data only if its timestamp is greater than the last write timestamp.
-2. **Write Rule**: A transaction can only write data if its timestamp is greater than the last read and write timestamps.
+2. **Write Rule**: A transaction can write data only if its timestamp is greater than the last read and write timestamps.

-#### Example:
-- T1 has timestamp 5, T2 has 10.
-- T1 executes first, followed by T2, ensuring no conflicts.

 ---

 ### **Validation-Based Protocol**
-Transactions go through three phases:
+This protocol involves three phases to avoid conflicts during concurrent transactions:
-1. **Read Phase**: Transaction reads data but doesn’t modify it.
+1. **Read Phase**: The transaction reads the data but doesn’t modify it.
-2. **Validation Phase**: Checks if the transaction conflicts with others.
+2. **Validation Phase**: The transaction checks if its actions would conflict with others.
-3. **Write Phase**: Updates the database if validation succeeds.
+3. **Write Phase**: If validation is successful, the transaction writes its changes to the database.

-#### Example:
-- T1 and T2 read data.
-- During validation, if T1 writes and conflicts with T2, T2 is aborted.

 ---

 ### **Multiple Granularity**
-Locks are applied at different levels of the database hierarchy (e.g., table, row).
+Locks can be applied at different levels of granularity, such as on a table, row, or column.
+This allows for finer control of transactions.

-#### Lock Types:
-1. **Intent Locks**: Show intention to lock a lower-level item.
-2. **Shared and Exclusive Locks**: Applied to specific levels.

-#### Example:
+#### **Lock Types**:
-- T1 locks a table → T2 locks specific rows.
-- Intent locks ensure T2 waits if T1 modifies the table.
+1. **Coarse Granularity**: Locks are applied at a higher level (like a whole table).
+2. **Fine Granularity**: Locks are applied at a more detailed level (like individual rows).

 ---

 ### **Multi-Version Schemes**
-Maintains multiple versions of data to allow concurrent transactions.
-- **Read-Only Transactions**: Access the latest committed version.
+To improve concurrency, databases can maintain multiple versions of the same data, allowing transactions to work with different versions.

+- **Read-Only Transactions**: These transactions can access older versions without waiting for updates.
-- **Update Transactions**: Create new versions of data.
+- **Update Transactions**: These transactions create new versions when they modify data.

-#### Example:
-- Version 1 of a row has value 100.
-- T1 updates it to 200 (Version 2).
-- T2 reads Version 1 until T1 commits.

 ---

 ### **Recovery with Concurrent Transactions**
-Concurrent transactions need special recovery techniques to ensure consistency after failure.

-#### **Techniques**:
-1. **Undo Logs**: Reverse uncommitted changes.
-2. **Redo Logs**: Reapply committed changes.
-3. **Checkpoints**: Save database state periodically.

-#### Example:
-- T1 updates data → T2 reads data → System crashes.
-- Logs are used to restore the correct state.
+To ensure that the database can recover from crashes or failures while keeping transactions consistent, different recovery techniques are used.

+1. **Undo/Redo Logging**: Keeps logs of what was changed, so we can undo uncommitted changes or redo committed ones after a crash.
+2. **Checkpoints**: Save the state of the database at regular intervals to speed up recovery.
+3. **ARIES Recovery Algorithm**: A sophisticated recovery method that uses logs to restore database consistency.

 ---

 ### **Case Study of Oracle**
-Oracle uses advanced concurrency control techniques:
+Oracle uses advanced techniques to handle concurrency in its databases:

-1. **Locks**: Implements row-level locking for granular control.
+1. **Locking Mechanisms**: It uses row-level locking, so multiple users can modify different rows without interfering with each other.
-2. **Multi-Version Concurrency Control (MVCC)**:
+2. **Multi-Version Concurrency Control (MVCC)**: Multiple versions of data are maintained, allowing transactions to access the most recent committed version without blocking.
-   - Readers access a consistent snapshot of the database, ensuring no blocking.
-3. **Automatic Recovery**: Uses undo and redo logs for crash recovery.
+3. **Transaction Recovery**: Oracle uses undo and redo logs to restore consistency after system crashes.
-4. **Deadlock Detection**: Automatically identifies and resolves deadlocks by aborting one of the transactions.

-#### Example in Oracle:
-- T1 updates a row.
-- T2 tries to update the same row.
-- Oracle uses locks to serialize access, and T2 waits until T1 commits.
+4. **Real-Time Query Execution**: Oracle optimizes query execution in real-time, ensuring fast responses even with concurrent transactions.